During 2020, we learned a lot about getting puppies and dogs to their new homes in a safe and affordable manner.

 - If you or someone you know may be interested in becoming a registered pet transportation company, go to: https://www.aphis.usda.gov/animal_welfare/downloads/forms/APHIS_Form_7003-7003A_Class-R-H-and-T_AppKit.pdf for a Transporter Registration Kit (T).
 Because of COVID-19, it is best to complete the application and then email to: firstname.lastname@example.org There is no fee to register, but make sure you read and understand the animal care and transportation regulations.
 If you have questions, you may call (970) 494-7478 or write to 2150 Centre Ave., Building B, Mailstop 3W11, Ft.
 Collins, CO 80526-8117

-- If you are not sure or don’t know if you need a registration, go to: https://efile.aphis.usda.gov/LRAssistant/s/ Take the quick online survey to determine if you need to register.
+- If you are not sure or don’t know if you need a registration as a pet transporter or as a dog breeder, go to: https://efile.aphis.usda.gov/LRAssistant/s/ Take the quick online survey to determine if you need to register.

 Stacy Mason is a Senior Breeder Relations Field Representative for the American Kennel Club.